codex-academy/angular-intro/create-an-api.md

 ## ngResource

-Now that your API is properly integrated with MongoDB you will change your TODO app to use it using Angular's `ngResource` module.
+Now that your API is properly integrated with MongoDB you will change your todo app to use it using Angular's `ngResource` module.

 > [Angular CRUD using ngResource](http://www.sitepoint.com/creating-crud-app-minutes-angulars-resource/)